 1. Serious Heart Problems

-Diet pills say they will increase your metabolism, reduce your appetite, and give you more energy do so through the use of stimulants.
+Many weight loss medications claim to increase your metabolism, reduce your appetite, and give you more energy.
+However, there are some that do so through the use of stimulants.
 Some may use amphetamines, while others will have a combination of caffeine, guarana, or other amphetamine-derived ingredients.

 These stimulants cause a sharp increase in your blood pressure and heart rate, which can lead to conditions such as tachycardia, or, if you already have a heart condition, can make it worse and put you in danger of severe cardiovascular problems.

 Misusing or abusing these pills can lead to: